dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/07-interacting.md

 ---
-title: Interacting with a contract
+title: Interact with a contract
 description: Guide on how to interact with Dusk smart contracts.
 ---